 Belly Band Holsters

-A Belly band like the Hip Hugger Holster gives you a safe and secure option that works with many different types of clothing.
+A Belly Band holster can give you a safe and secure option that works with many different types of clothing.
 You can wear it with shorts, leggings, skirts, or dresses and it will fit many different body types.
 It’s also not firearm specific, so in almost all cases, you don’t have to worry about purchasing a holster that doesn’t fit your gun.

 Since belly bands can accommodate a wide range of firearms, you may not need to buy a bunch of different holsters if you carry more than one model of gun.
 They also often have extra pockets for carrying other important items, making them even more convenient.